 A few minutes later, the nurse-midwife announces that its time to push.
 The first pregnancy often takes 10-20 hours, but it seems the combination of the Italian dinner and the exciting 90-minute drive helped to speed up the process.
 Our son arrived 30 minutes after we got the center.
 As soon as he emerged he was put into a warm bath.
 This was used to help the soul transition from the warm fluid he has come from into the world.
 The warm water reminds them of the feeling of being in the womb, so they can relax.
 It seemed to work.
 He was then put on his mother’s chest so he could hear and feel her heartbeat.
 This was what he had listened to the last 9 months so it comforted him.
 Just then I smelled something and remembered the yogi tea.
 All the water had cooked away and began cooking the pot.

 What does all this mean?
 There are many ways to interpret the events.
 Certainly many strange things occurred during the final pregnancy and actual birth day.
 I will not try and explain all that happened but I will share how the experience touched me.

 I felt a deep connection and strength with the soul that was out son.
-Through his karmic needs I felt a trust of all the challenges.
+Through his karmic needs, I felt trust in all the challenges.
 Each step was just that, a step towards a final outcome that we planned for and consciously invited.
 The events felt out of time and space.
 A description that also describes the soul.
 When everything was happening, it was just life unfolding.
 Looking back, it was a strange journey, but when in the action, it seemed like the most ordinary thing in the world.

 Do we ever know the full story just looking at one moment in time?
-Do we know the truth when blinded by our judgements and beliefs?
+Do we know the truth when blinded by our judgments and beliefs?
 Can we understand the impact of our actions when we are reacting to outer circumstances?
-To accept life as it happens to us and to face those challenges with courage, grace, strength, trust and humor gives us a frame for a successful life.
+To accept life as it happens to us and to face those challenges with courage, grace, strength, trust, and humor gives us a frame for a successful life.